Does Neem Oil Kill Ants?

 Several Aphids on a Plant

 Ants and aphids rely on each other to survive.
-Aphids excrete honeydew, a sugary substance that’s food for ants.
+Aphids, which are one of the most common bad garden bugs excrete honeydew, a sugary substance that’s food for ants.

 Ants, on the other hand, protect aphids from predators.
 They will carry aphids to your plant so that they can farm the honeydew.